bajuwa/ComicCompiler/README.md

 ![ComCom demo](https://github.com/bajuwa/ComicCompiler/blob/master/demos/simple.gif)

 ## Installation
 1. Make sure you can run shell scripts.
+Generally speaking you have 2 options:
-     1. If you're on Windows then you'll need to download an sh.exe file and put it on your PATH, or use a command line terminal replacement like Git Bash (https://git-scm.com/downloads)
+     1. Use a command line terminal replacement like Git Bash (https://git-scm.com/downloads) (this is what I've been using)
+     2. On Windows 10 you can activate WSL and install a distro of your choice, more info: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 2. Install ImageMagick (Version 6 or 7): https://imagemagick.org/script/download.php
      1. When installing, an option to 'add to path' should already be selected for you.
 This is required so don't uncheck it!
 3. Download the **comcom** file to any location you want, but make sure to add that location to your PATH